RamMarthi9/Regression/README.md

 In summary, the p-value in a regression model helps determine whether the relationship between a predictor and the outcome is statistically significant, guiding decisions about including variables in the model.

 How do you handle categorical variables in linear regression?
+Categorical variables cannot be directly used in linear regression because the model operates on numerical values.
+To handle categorical variables effectively, you need to convert them into a numerical format.
+Here are common techniques to achieve this:

+1. Label Encoding

+Assigns a unique integer to each category.

+Example:

+"Red" → 0, "Green" → 1, "Blue" → 2.

+When to use:

+For ordinal data (categories with an inherent order, e.g., "Low," "Medium," "High").

+Limitation:

+May introduce an unintended ordinal relationship for nominal data.

+---

+2. One-Hot Encoding

+Creates binary (0 or 1) columns for each category.

+Example for "Color" with categories ["Red," "Green," "Blue"]:

+Red   Green   Blue
+1     0       0
+0     1       0
+0     0       1

+When to use:

+For nominal data (categories without a meaningful order).

+Limitation:

+Increases the dimensionality if there are many unique categories.

+---

+3. Dummy Encoding

+A variant of one-hot encoding that drops one column to avoid the dummy variable trap (perfect multicollinearity).

+Example for "Color" with ["Red," "Green," "Blue"]:

+Green   Blue
+0       0   → Red
+1       0   → Green
+0       1   → Blue

+Linear regression inherently handles this without explicitly dropping columns in many libraries.

+---

+4. Frequency or Count Encoding

+Replace categories with their frequency or count in the dataset.

+Example:

+"Red" → 10 (occurs 10 times),
+"Green" → 20,
+"Blue" → 5.

+When to use:

+When the frequency of categories carries meaningful information.

+---

+5. Mean Encoding (Target Encoding)

+Replace each category with the mean of the target variable for that category.

+Example:

+If the average sales for "Red," "Green," and "Blue" are 50, 60, and 70, respectively:

+"Red" → 50, "Green" → 60, "Blue" → 70.

+When to use:

+When there’s a strong relationship between the categorical variable and the target variable.

+Caution: Risk of overfitting; use with techniques like k-fold cross-validation.

+---

+6. Binary Encoding

+Combines label encoding and one-hot encoding.

+Converts categories into binary and then splits them into columns.

+Example:

+Category IDs: ["A" → 1, "B" → 2, "C" → 3].

+Binary representation: [01, 10, 11].

+When to use:

+To reduce dimensionality compared to one-hot encoding.

+---

+Best Practices

+For small numbers of categories: Use one-hot or dummy encoding.

 What does the R-squared value represent?
 How does it differ from adjusted R-squared?